 You will benefit from our purpose-built classroom that simulates an industry-based pathology collection centre.

-You will be qualified to work as a senior pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.
+At the end of this course, you will be qualified to work as a pathology collector in the private and public health sector, at medical centres, hospitals and pathology collection centres.

 DepartmentHealth and Community